 Avoid smoking and drinking through a straw the first day or two following the extraction, or you run the risk of loosening the clot that is forming over the extraction site.
 The sucking motion can cause a painful condition known as “dry socket,” which is a complication that will interfere with proper healing.

 Stick to soft foods right after the procedure and avoid anything that is too hot or too cold.
 Gradually introduce foods into your diet as your healing continues.

-If you have a bothersome tooth or are in pain from a toothache, call Dr. Rathke at Downtown Dental.
-He will conduct an examination to find out whether extraction is the best option.
+If you have a bothersome tooth or are in pain from a toothache, call Dr. Rathke, your New Orleans dentist, at Downtown Dental.
+He will examine to find out whether extraction is the best option.
 Don’t put off treatment.
 Call us today!